MuhammadZihni/sorpiart-teamEfyp/README.md

 14. **numpy**
     - `pip3 install numpy`

-After installing the rlevant modules, you can clone the repositiory into your Raspberry Pi.
+After installing the relevant modules, you can clone the repositiory into your Raspberry Pi.
 `git clone https://github.com/MuhammadZihni/sorpiart-teamEfyp`

-### How does the code work?
+## How does the code work?
+`project.py` is the main script for this program and it contains the Graphical User Interface (GUI) of the program